Canadian Voyageur Brigade Society

 We’re not a club.
 We’re a network of paddlers, organizers, Indigenous communities, and history-lovers keeping the voyageur spirit alive for the next generation.

-Read our full story → Paddlers in a voyageur canoe on open water
+Read our full story → CVBS voyageur canoe brigade paddling Canada's historic waterways

 Voices from the water